GSA/search-gov-website/_about/updates/roadmap/index.md

 * **Search Recall Improvements**
   * We will improve our multilingual search processing.
 * **System Security**
-  * We will release improvements related to ato security controls.
+  * We will release improvements related to ATO security controls.
 * **Infrastructure Improvements**
   * We will prepare to move to a new orchestration tool.